Unboxed-Software/solana-course/content/required-memo.md

 ### 3. Helpers

-When you clone the repo and change to the `starter` branch, we'll already have access to some helper functions provided by the `@solana-developers/helpers` package and some starting variables.
+When we pasted the `index.ts` code from earlier, we added the following helpers provided by the `@solana-developers/helpers` package and some starting variables.

 - `initializeKeypair`: This function creates the keypair for the `payer` and also airdrops 1 testnet SOL to it
 - `makeKeypairs`: This function creates keypairs without airdropping any SOL